subquery/documentation/docs/subquery_network/node_operators/rewards.md

 Note, a Node Operator can [change the commission rate at any time](./setup/becoming-a-node-operator.md#6-configure-an-node-operator-commission-rate-nocr), but it takes an entire [Era](../introduction/era.md) for the new value to take effect.

-## Security & Performance Considerations
+## Security Considerations

-Security and performance considerations are as follows.
+Security considerations for Node Operators are as follows.

-### Operator Wallets

-Secure storage of the wallet recovery seed phrase is highly recommended.
+- **Operator Wallets**: Secure storage of the wallet recovery seed phrase is highly recommended.

-### Firewalls

-Node Operators need to keep security front of mind.
+- **Firewalls**: Node Operators need to keep security front of mind.
 Infrastructure security, in particular firewalls, should be implemented to prevent public exposure to personal ports.

-Secure passwords should be used by default and password rotation policies should be considered.
+- **Passwords**: Secure passwords should be used by default and password rotation policies should be considered.

-### Node Operator’s Performance
+## Node Operator’s Performance Considerations

 In order to maintain desirable performance, Node Operators need to consider various factors such as: